forhadhossen1/fashion/README.md

 # Fashion Website

 Welcome to our fashion website!
-This repository hosts the codebase for our website, where you can explore the latest trends, browse through stunning collections, and stay updated with the fashion world.
+This repository hosts the frontend codebase for our fashion website.
+Explore the latest trends, browse through stunning collections, and stay updated with the fashion world.

 ## Live Link

 You can access our website live at [Fashion Website](https://fashion-4afd6.web.app/).

+## Technologies Used

+- React.js: Frontend JavaScript library
+- Tailwind CSS: Utility-first CSS framework
+- Node.js: JavaScript runtime for backend development
+- Express.js: Web application framework for Node.js
+- MongoDB: NoSQL database for storing data
+- Firebase: Hosting the website

+## Backend Code

+The backend code for this project is hosted in a separate repository.
+You can find it [here](https://github.com/forhadhossen1/fashion-server).

 ## Features